Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### After a network change, application servers cannot connect to the corresponding Amazon RDS MySQL database.
 What should the SysOps Administrator analyze?

-- [x] VPC Flow Logs.
+- [x] `VPC` Flow Logs.
 - [ ] Elastic Load Balancing logs.
 - [ ] Amazon CloudFront logs.
 - [ ] Amazon RDS MySQL error logs.

-### A SysOps administrator configured VPC flow logs by using the default format.
+### A SysOps administrator configured `VPC` flow logs by using the default format.
 The SysOps administrator specified Amazon CloudWatch Logs as the destination.
 This solution has worked successfully for several months.
 However, because of additional troubleshooting requirements, the SysOps administrator needs to include the `tcp-flags` field on the flow logs.
 What should the SysOps administrator do to meet this requirement?

 - [x] Create a new flow log.
 Include the `tcp-flags` field in the custom log format.
 Delete the original flow log.
 - [ ] In the CloudWatch Logs log group, modify the filter to include the `tcp-flags` field and the type field.
 - [ ] In CloudWatch Metrics, modify the metric configuration to include the `tcp-flags` field.
 - [ ] Modify the existing flow log.
 Include the `tcp-flags` field and the type field in the custom log format.
 Save the configuration.

+### A company runs an application on hundreds of Amazon EC2 instances in three Availability Zones.
+The application calls a third-party API over the public internet.
+A SysOps administrator must provide the third party with a list of static IP addresses so that the third party can allow traffic from the application.
+Which solution will meet these requirements?

+- [x] Add a `NAT` gateway in the public subnet of each Availability Zone.
+Make the `NAT` gateway the default route of all private subnets in those Availability Zones.
+- [ ] Allocate one Elastic IP address in each Availability Zone.
+Associate the Elastic IP address with all the instances in the Availability Zone.
+- [ ] Place the instances behind a Network Load Balancer (NLB).
+Send the traffic to the internet through the private IP address of the NLB.
+- [ ] Update the main route table to send the traffic to the internet through an Elastic IP address that is assigned to each instance.